drudru/KeyBox/EndUser/INSTRUCTIONS.md

 Test it out.
 You should hear the piezo make some sound and it should show a confirmation screen.
 If you don't answer the request, it will time out automatically in 30 seconds.

+If you run into trouble, use the '-v' flag on your ssh command to see where things are going wrong.

-Congratulations, your ssh-keys are now more secure because they are not on your computer.
+If all goes well, then congratulations.
+Your ssh-keys are now more secure because they are not on your desktop computer.